rhythmagency/formulate/render-form.md

 All you need to do is copy the above code into a CSHTML file on a page with a picked form on a property with the appropriate alias, and you will have a rendered form.

 You can of course integrate it with your site in a number of ways, but this is the simplest version.

+If you are interested in minified or modular JavaScript, read further about that [here](/include-javascript-rba).